enkidevs/curriculum/spreadsheets/intermediate/importing-data/import-options.md

 ---
 ## Practice

-Which of the following isn't an option when importing a file in Google Spreadsheets?
+Which of the following isn't an option when importing a file in Google Sheets?

 ???